Email image popup

 Community

 If you want to build a community online, there’s a pretty good chance you’ve come across Discord.
-It markets itself as a free community platform, and it’s a popular choice.
+It markets itself as a free community platform, and it’s popular: 150 million users.

 But while Discord remains a fantastic platform for all types of casual conversation (especially for gaming), it has some real limitations.
 The biggest one?
 No built-in monetization features.

-Whether you’re creating a community of wellness enthusiasts, financially literate young professionals, or even a course for the B2B market, we’ll give you 6 great alternatives to Discord to consider.
+Whether you’re creating a community of gamers, wellness enthusiasts, financially literate young professionals, or even a course for the B2B market, we’ll give you some great alternatives to Discord to consider.

 If you want more support in building your online community, come join OUR Mighty Community for free and meet other new and established community owners!
 We’d love to meet you.
 Join for free!